SDX24/Express-Documentation/docs/Set-1.md

 // Start the server on port 3000 app.listen(3000, () => {
-    consoel.log("Server is running on http://localhost:3000");
+    console.log("Server is running on http://localhost:3000");
 });
 ```
 !!! tip